RaoZiJian/MyDocuments/Game controller.md

 ```
 ![Key Code](http://discuss.cocos2d-x.org/uploads/default/_optimized/3a6/62a/dec9ce3e5b_690x388.png)

 There are 3 kinds statuses of a key.
 If `isAnalog` is true, the `value` might be a float from -1 to 1.
 If `isAnalog` is false, the `value` would be a centain number like -1 or 1.
 If depends on your key and the game controller.
-For example, if your key is `JOYSTICK_LEFT_X`, then its `isAnalog` would be true and the `value` is a float from -1 to 1 which represent your left joystick's X axis value.
+For example, if your key is `JOYSTICK_LEFT_X`, then its `isAnalog` would be true and the `value` is a float from -1 to 1 which represent your left joystick's X-axis value.

 ```cpp
    typedef struct _keyStatus